akka/alpakka/docs/src/main/paradox/sns.md

 Java
 : @@snip [snip](/sns/src/test/java/docs/javadsl/SnsPublisherTest.java) { #init-client }

-This connector is setup to use @extref:[Akka HTTP](akka-http:) as the default HTTP client implementation via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
-By setting the `httpClient` explicitly (as above) the Akka actor system is reused.
-If it is not set explicitly then a separate actor system will be created internally.

-The client has built-in support for retrying with exponential backoff, see @ref[AWS Retry configuration](aws-retry-configuration.md) for more details.
+The example above uses @extref:[Akka HTTP](akka-http:) as the default HTTP client implementation.
+For more details about the HTTP client, configuring request retrying and best practices for credentials, see @ref[AWS client configuration](aws-shared-configuration.md) for more details.

-It is possible to configure the use of Netty instead, which is Amazon's default.
-Add an appropriate Netty version to the dependencies and configure @javadoc[NettyNioAsyncHttpClient](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).

 We will also need an @scaladoc[ActorSystem](akka.actor.ActorSystem) and an @scaladoc[ActorMaterializer](akka.stream.ActorMaterializer).